-Our DNA-based plant ID test determines species of unknown plant materials such as vegetables, fruits, grains and trees.
-The plant materials can be raw, and sometimes processed or cooked.
+Our DNA-based plant ID test determines species of unknown plant materials such as vegetables, fruits, grains, and trees.
+The plant materials can be raw and sometimes processed or cooked.

 Plant Variety/Cultivar Testing

 There are many varieties/cultivars of a particular plant species.
 DNA-based tests accurately identify varieties/cultivars to ensure “true-to-variety”.
 This testing can confirm the presence of a superior trait, character, or value, for exporting acceptance, or for regulatory compliance.
-For example, there are six varieties/cultivars of Tebou beans and four types of Azuki beans which look alike.
+For example, there are six varieties/cultivars of Tebou beans and four types of Azuki beans that look alike.

 Only certain varieties/cultivars are acceptable for exporting purposes or having superior quality (value).
 Our DNA tests provide identification/discrimination, as well as QC-check (for contamination of un-wanted varieties/cultivars) among the Azuki and Tebou bean varieties/cultivars.
 Our variety/cultivar testing includes, but is not limited to:

-- Apples (e.g. Golden Delicious & Macintosh)
+- Apples (e.g. Golden Delicious & McIntosh)

 - Azuki beans (e.g. Erimosyouzu & Kitanootome)